How It Works - Email to PDF for Outlook

 The add-in support saving multiple emails and their attachments in one long PDF file.
 Such PDF also features an auto-generated table of contents – comes handy for easy reference and navigation.
 As a result, you can jump from one email to another quickly within the PDF document.

 Furthermore, the add-in can automatically add page number, watermark, custom footer such as your company name to the PDF file.
-As an illustration, below is the structure of the one PDF file, with the table of contents and watermark.

 How to add or append emails and attachments to an existing PDF file